Sample Critical Elements

 - The table is organized by series number.

-- The Office of Acquisition and Logistics Management (OALM) has developed critical elements on FAC-COR and Small Business requirements.
+- The Office Acquisition and Logistics Management (OALM) has developed critical elements on FAC-COR and Small Business requirements.